-Example #1: Words in Retail
+Example #1: Customer Service Words in Retail

-Eighteen years ago, a retail client of ours allowed us to do a little experiment.
+A number of years ago, a retail client of ours allowed us to do a little experiment.
 We wanted to see if we could change the number of customers who reflexively said, “No thanks, I’m just looking,” when engaged by an employee.
 In ten stores, we had employees begin their interaction with the traditional, “Can I help you?”
 In ten other stores, we had employees begin with, “What can I help you find today?”
 A subtle difference, but the outcome was profound.

 In the “Can I help you?” stores, a little over 60% of customers responded that they were just looking.
 In the stores where we added the “what” prefix, fewer than 40% of customers responded that way.
 Wow.

-Example #2: Words in Banking
+Customer Service Words in Banking

 In another instance, a few years back, we had front line employees of a financial institution make a subtle change in how they gave direction to customers.
 Instead of giving an instruction, they were asked to frame things in the customers’ best interests.
 So, for example, instead of saying, “You’re going to have to talk to a loans manager about that,” they would say, “Our loans manager will be able to help you with that better than I can.”
 Again, the impact on customer response was remarkable.